to Weight Loss Surgery (WLS)

 muscles, whereas liposuction only removes fat.

-laparoscopic or other methods, see below for clinics.
+reduction operation, using laparoscopic or other methods, see below

 Georgia - Illinois